 Our homestead is nestled in the hills between Prairie Farm and Almena, with Turtle and Silver creeks running through.
 It is a beautiful mix of forest, pasture, and cropland, and we share it with a great many plants and animals, the vast majority of which run wild.

 Maggie grew up in Ohio.
 She studied anthropology at the University of Akron.
 During her studies, she became interested in food production and accesibility while researching food insecurity at an urban elementary school.
 Following graduation, she began working on farms, first as a volunteer through WWOOF (World Wide Opportunities on Organic Farms) in Colorado and Arizona.
 She then began working as a paid crewmember on vegetable and flower farms, first in Masachusetts, then in Wisconsin, where she met Ben and put down roots.
-Maggie is particularly passionate about working with flowers.

 Ben grew up in south-central Wisconsin.
 Starting in 2008, he became in increasingly interested in farming, and worked full seasons on farms in Ecuador, Wisconsin, and Iowa.
 Ben relishes the open-ended possibilities of farming; every day is different, and there are always new skills to practice and concepts to absorb.
 He especially likes killing weeds and keeping bees.
-When he is not farming, he works on web development for online learning.

 Saber and Dobby work tirelessly digging holes, finding the best sticks and bones in the neighborhood, and chasing anything that moves.
 In her spare time Saber enjoys stealing gloves and sleeping by the fire.
 Dobby always finds time to gnaw on bones and on Saber's leg.